 Tip from me though, if you don’t believe it’s ‘just anxiety’ keep pushing for answers.

-Sometimes I think it’s all too simple for doctors to say anxiety is the primary cause, when it can in fact be secondary to something physiological.
+Sometimes I think it’s all too simple for doctors to say anxiety is the cause, when it can in fact be something physiological.

 You always know you best.
 Trust in yourself and push for the right answers.